reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

   -   _Raspberry Pi 4: The Raspberry Pi 4 is a single-board development board used for entry-level computing, being released the latest version (Raspberry Pi 4) in June 2019.
 The board is available in four RAM variants: 1 GB, 2 GB, 4 GB, and 8 GB.
 Model B (the one we are using) is the most common and comes with a Broadcom BCM2711 processor, which is a 1.5GHz quad-core ARM Cortex-A72 processor.
 Additionally, it has enhanced USB capability with two USB 2.0 ports and two USB 3.0 ports, enabling up to ten times faster data transfers.
 It also comes with Gigabit Ethernet connectivity, built-in wireless and Bluetooth._

    -   _Ultrasonics: The robot has an 3 HC-SR04 ultrasonics board that works as a sonar, on the left, right and front.
 The HC-SR04 sensor has two transducers: a piezoelectric transmitter and receiver, in addition to the electronics necessary for its operation.
 The operation of the sensor is as follows: the piezoelectric transmitter emits 8 ultrasonic pulses (40KHz) after receiving the order on the TRIG pin, the sound waves travel in the air and bounce when meeting an object, the bounce sound is detected by the piezoelectric receiver, then the ECHO pin changes to High (5V) for a time equal to the time the wave took from when it was emitted to when it was detected, the time of the ECHO pulse is measured by the microcontroller and thus the distance can be calculated to the object.
 Sensor performance is not affected by sunlight or black-colored material (although acoustically soft materials such as cloth or wool can be difficult to detect).
 All of this in a range of 2 to 450 cm._

+   -   _TCS230 Color Sensor: The TCS230 is a programmable color light-to-frequency converter that merges adjustable silicon photodiodes and a current-to-frequency converter into a single CMOS integrated circuit.
+It produces a square wave output where the frequency is directly related to the intensity of light._

    -   _Camera: The robot uses an Argom Tech 720p Cam20 Webcam, (pretty generic honestly but hey, its something i guess.)_

    -   _Power Supply Elements:_

-   =   _3.7V 18650 Lithium Batteries: The robot, due to its high energy consumption (yeh, still uses a lot of energy) uses this peculiar type of batteries to supply itself with energy.
-These batteries are rechargeable and have a capacity of between 1500 and 3500 mAh (ours supposedly have 9900 mAh but I highly doubt it).
-The batteries have a nominal voltage of 3.7V and a maximum voltage of 4.2V.
-The batteries are connected to the robot through a battery holder that has an on/off switch.
-The batteries can be charged with a special charger that has a protection circuit against overloads and short circuits._
+   =   _x4 1.5 LR6 Batteries: It is used as power supply for the DC motor._

-   =   _Power Bank: We use a ONN ONA18WIO63 Power Bank to supply the Raspberry Pi with energy.
+   =   _Power Bank: We use a ONN ONA18WIO63 Power Bank to supply Raspberry Pi and the Arduino Mega with energy.
 It has 1 USB ports, along with a Micro-USB port for charging, with an output voltage of 5V and 2.4A._

     Coding Environments